-As discussed, the CIB is organized and operated to acquire, construct, lease, finance, operate, promote and publicize capital improvements and thereby serve the convention and visitor industry and the commercial, industrial and cultural interests of Indiana and its citizens.
+As discussed, the CIB is organized to finance, construct, equip, operate, and maintain capital improvements and thereby serve the convention and visitor industry and the commercial, industrial and cultural interests of Indiana and its citizens.
 Because these assets are leased from other governmental units and ownership of the assets ultimately reverts to the CIB upon expiration or termination of these leases, they are accounted for as property owned under capital leases and are depreciated along with other assets owned by the CIB.
 Readers are referred to footnotes 4 and 5 to the financial statements for more detailed information on capital asset activity.
 These capital improvements (capital assets) consist primarily of the following: